Krisztián Keresztes

-Krisztián Keresztes (born 4 January 2000) is a Hungarian professional footballer who plays as a defender for club Dundee United.
+Krisztián Keresztes (born 4 January 2000) is a Hungarian professional footballer who plays as a defender for German club Greuther Fürth on loan from Nyíregyháza Spartacus.

 Career

 Keresztes started his career with Hungarian side FC Ajka in 2019.
 The same year, he signed for Hungarian side Sárvári FC.
 One year later, he signed for Hungarian side FC Sopron.
-In 2021, he signed for Hungarian side Dorogi FC, where he made thirty league appearances and scored one goal.
-Eighteen months later, he signed for Hungarian side Győri ETO FC, where he made twenty-three league appearances and scored one goal and captained the club.
+In 2021, he signed for Hungarian side Dorogi FC, where he made 30 league appearances and scored one goal.
+18 months later, he signed for Hungarian side Győri ETO FC, where he made 23 league appearances and scored one goal and captained the club.

-Following his stint there, he signed for Slovak side FC DAC 1904 Dunajská Streda in 2024, where he made zero league appearances and scored zero goals, before signing for Slovak side FC ŠTK 1914 Šamorín the same year, where he made one league appearance and scored zero goals.
-During the summer of 2024, he signed for Hungarian side Nyíregyháza Spartacus FC, where he made twenty-two league appearances and scored one important goal that helped the club avoid relegation and achieve eighth place in the league.
-In July 2025, he signed for Scottish side Dundee United.
+Following his stint there, he signed for Slovak side DAC Dunajská Streda in February 2024, on a contract until the end of 2025.
+He made zero league appearances and scored zero goals there, before signing for Slovak side FC ŠTK 1914 Šamorín the same year, where he made one league appearance and scored zero goals.
+In September 2024, he signed for Hungarian side Nyíregyháza Spartacus, where he made 22 league appearances and scored one important goal that helped the club avoid relegation and achieve eighth place in the Nemzeti Bajnokság I. In July 2025, he signed for Scottish side Dundee United on a season-long loan.
+On 25 July 2026, Keresztes moved on a new loan to Greuther Fürth in Germany, with an option to buy.